richyliu/config/.doom.d/grievances.md

     - solved by using advice-add to manually add caching to Man-completion-table
 - (centaur) tabs not grouping by projectile project
     - created custom tab group function
+- add shortcuts to open project's ibuffer/vterm
+    - added `SPC p v`
+- alt-backspace in vterm does not work
+    - fixed by defining key map in vterm insert mode